A general framework for circular local likelihood regression: Local likelihood estimation for circular regression

 \section{Local likelihood estimation for circular regression}

 Let $\Theta$ be a continuous circular variable defined on $\mathbb{T}=[0,2\pi)$ and $Y$ a random variable which can be either a discrete or a real-valued continuous variable.
-Given a random bivariate sample $\{(\Theta_i,Y_i)\}_{i=1}^n$, we are interested in estimating a generic unknown function $g(\cdot)$, which may represent, for example, the conditional mean regression function of $Y$ given $\Theta=\theta$ or a transformed conditional mean function.

-For a given $\theta_0\in \mathbb{T}$, we approximate the function of interest, $g(\cdot)$, by employing the Taylor-like expansion introduced by \citet{DiMarzioetal2009} when dealing with kernel regression involving circular predictors.
-For data points $\Theta_i$ in a neighborhood of $\theta_0$,
+Given a random bivariate sample $\{(\Theta_i,Y_i)\}_{i=1}^n$, we are interested in estimating a generic unknown function $g$, which may represent, for example, the conditional mean regression function of $Y$ given $\Theta=\theta_0$ or a transformed conditional mean function.
+For a given $\theta_0\in \mathbb{T}$, we approximate the function of interest, $g$, by employing the Taylor-like expansion introduced by \citet{DiMarzioetal2009} when dealing with kernel regression involving circular predictors.
+For data points $\Theta_i$ in a neighborhood of $\theta_0$, and assuming that the target function $g$ is at least $p$ times continuously differentiable, we have

-where $g^{(p)}(\cdot)$ denotes the $p$th derivative of $g(\cdot)$.
-This approximation can be expressed in vector notation as
+where $g^{(p)}$ denotes the $p$th derivative of $g$.
+This approximation can be expressed as